 Stylish, seductive, surreptitious, and scorned, the ubiquitous art of persuasion will be the focus of this course.
 We will first approach rhetoric through the classical tradition, learning to recognize basic figures of speech and thought with an eye towards identifying what is persuasive and why.
 We will then consider how rhetoric continues to thrive, despite abundant moral and philosophical attacks, in public self-presentation, whether of household products, of politicians, or institutions such as Princeton.

-A study of classical myths in their cultural context and in their wider application to abiding human concerns (such as creation, generation, sex and gender, identity, heroic experience, death, transformations, and transcendence).
+A study of classical myths in their cultural context and in their wider application to abiding human concerns (such as creation, generation, sex and gender, identity, heroic experience, death, and transformations).
 A variety of approaches for understanding the mythic imagination and symbol formation through literature, art, and film.
 Two lectures, one preceptorial.

 The Greek World in the Hellenistic Age